ethereum/ethereum-org-website/src/content/developers/docs/nodes-and-clients/index.md

 Ethereum is a distributed network of computers (known as nodes) running software that can verify blocks and transaction data.
 The software application, known as a client, must be run on your computer to turn it into an Ethereum node.

 **Note: it is not possible to run an execution client on its own anymore.
-After [The Merge](/upgrades/merge), both execution and consensus clients must be run together in order for a user to gain access to the Ethereum network.**
+After [The Merge](/upgrades/merge), both execution and consensus clients must be run together in order for a user to gain access to the Ethereum network.
+However, a consensus client can still run independently.**

 ## Prerequisites {#prerequisites}